Skip to content

 Localtonians wish a Happy Birthday to Mercer County native Matthew Harris Jouett, born in 1788.
 The Transylvania University graduate is considered the greatest portrait painter Kentucky has produced.
 Some notable portraits painted by Jouett are Henry Clay, Governor Letcher, John J. Crittenden, Isaac Shelby, and a full-length portrait of the Marquis de Lafayette.

-April 22, 1836, John Rowan and a group of influential Kentuckians formed the Kentucky Historical Society to preserve the history of the Commonwealth of Kentucky; the 11th historical society formed in the U.S. Rowan served as president until he died in 1843.
+On April 22, 1836, John Rowan and a group of influential Kentuckians met in the Secretary of State’s office in the Frankfort town square and formed the Kentucky Historical Society to preserve the Commonwealth’s history.
+It was the 11th Historical Society formed in the U.S. Rowan served as the Society’s first president until 1843.

-April 22, 1861, the Mobile & Ohio Railroad Company, opened the longest railroad under one management in the country from Mobile, Alabama to Columbus, Kentucky in Hickman County.
+April 22, 1861, the Mobile & Ohio Railroad Company opened the longest railroad under one management in the country from Mobile, Alabama, to Columbus (Hickman County).
 The tracks were also the 1st in the Western Hemisphere to be steel instead of iron.
-The Columbus terminus operated until 1881.
+The Columbus terminal operated until 1881.
 This Is Kentucky by Robert A. Powell; pg: 62

 April 22, 1863, the Tompkinsville Courthouse and other buildings were burnt to the ground in Monroe County.
 All of the records were lost.
 CSA forces retaliated after Union men burned Celina, TN’s courthouse.